frankgrasso/slay-java/README.md

 # slay-java
-Free, Open Source shopping cart backend written in php.
+Free, Open Source shopping cart backend written in Java using WebSockets and SQL and PHP to serve and process the frontend templates.

 ### Features:
 + Extensible Template Engine